0install/0install-dotnet/src/Store/ViewModel/_Namespace.md

 ---
 uid: ZeroInstall.Store.ViewModel
-summary: *content
+summary: Models information about configuration and cache elements for display in a UI.
 ---
-Models information about configuration and cache elements for display in a UI.